voltento/ai-guidelines/README.md

 3. **Agent-Specific Configuration**:
   - Each agent has its own folder.
   - If an agent needs specific settings, those are added/kept in its dedicated folder.

+## How to use
+Copy all the files into your project.
+Call your beloved AI agent, for instane: "review the latest commit".